Affiliate Disclosure

 1. Sonax Wheel Cleaner Full Effect — Best Overall

 Sonax earns the top spot by doing everything well and nothing badly.
 The acid-free gel clings to the wheel, turns purple as it binds iron particles, and rinses away with contamination in tow.
-On moderately dirty daily-driver wheels it cleaned in a single pass with only light brushing.
+On moderately dirty daily-driver wheels, owners consistently report it cleans in a single pass with only light brushing.
 Pros: genuinely safe on nearly every finish, strong iron-lifting action, clings well, fair price.
 Cons: the smell is sharp, and truly neglected wheels still want a dedicated iron remover follow-up.
 For most people, it is the one bottle to own.

 2. Meguiar's Ultimate Wheel Cleaner — Best Value